mattrussi/gitlab-com-runbooks/docs/logging/scaling.md

 Once the indexes are migrated from the hot data tier to warm, the number of shards for an index will not change, but the warm data tier (probably) has less instances.
-We define a lifecycle that rolls over from hot to warm and defines how many

-MORE QUESTIONS
+We need to update the lifecycle policy for the right template level to make sure we allow enough shards per instance to fit the new index size.

 Create an MR to update these values:

-`number_of_shards` in elastic/managed-objects/lib/settings_gprd.libsonnet
+* `number_of_shards` in elastic/managed-objects/lib/settings_gprd.libsonnet
-`total_shards_per_node` in elastic/managed-objects/log_gprd/ILM/gitlab-infra-high-ilm-policy.jsonnet
+* `total_shards_per_node` in elastic/managed-objects/log_gprd/ILM/gitlab-infra-high-ilm-policy.jsonnet

 ## Verifying Changes